Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 ```

 ### Function names
-- Function name should clearly, without ambiguity indicate what it does, so you dont have to jump across the code to find truth.
+- Function name should clearly, without ambiguity indicate what it does, so you don't have to jump across the code to find truth.
-- Every function is an action, therefore name should contain at least one verb that adheres to function usage.
+- Every function is an action, therefore name should contain at least one verb that adheres to said action.
-- Like variables, functions should utilise camelCase writing convention.
+- Like variables, functions should utilize camelCase writing convention.

   examples:
 ```java